-If you are particular about your craft cocktails, do read the ingredients carefully and ask questions.
-The last thing you will want is a too sweet cocktail when you are sitting in a dusky blue room filled with chandeliers and a deer head looking over your shoulder, judging you for ordering that drink you didn’t’ know a thing about (yes, the animals do judge you).
+Stepping inside of St. Germaine, you are surrounded by dusky blue room filled with chandeliers and a deer head looking over your shoulder, judging you for ordering that drink you didn’t’ know a thing about (yes, the animals do judge you).

 A secret spot in the Ghent neighborhood that locals know about, but visitors are still discovering has got to be Crudo Nudo.
 Not only is the interior more photo ready than any space we have seen in a long time (chair swings at the front table next to plantation chairs at a table set for two plus a bold mural over the booths), but the chef and bartender really know how to treat a girl right.